Vulnerability Management

 Sysdig’s Vulnerabilities module addresses the top requirements for effective vulnerability management:

 At this time, the Vulnerability Management engine supports: CI/CD pipeline & runtime image scanning, policies, notifications, and reporting for runtime.
-Registry scanning is not yet supported.
+Registry scanning does not yet support policies.

 Getting Started with Vulnerabilities